MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/create-solution.md

 You can change a solution publisher for an unmanaged solution by following these steps:
 1. In the Power Apps portal, select **Solutions**, select **…** next to the solution you want, and then select **Settings**.
 2. In the **Solution settings** pane, select **Edit publisher**.
 3. Edit the **Display name** and **Prefix** columns to the values you want.
 The **Option Value Prefix** column generates a number based on the publisher prefix.
-This number is used when you add options to choice s and provides an indicator of which solution was used to add the option.
+This number is used when you add options to choices and provides an indicator of which solution was used to add the option.
 4. In addition to the prefix, you can also change the solution publisher display name, contact information, and address in the **Contact Details** section.
 5. Select **Save and Close**.